earth

 Note 6 : Occupational diseases refer to diseases to the body caused by long-term exposure to chemical, physical, biological, human, social or psychological hazards when performing duties, and are diagnosed by an occupational medicine doctor or identified by the competent authority.

-Note 7 : Statistics as of February 29, 2024.
+Note 7 : Statistics as of February 3, 2025.

 Health Protection Measures

-• Provide Employee Assistance Program (EAP):
+• Provide Employee Assistance Program (EAP): Psychological Counseling, Health Consultation.

 Employee Health Management

-Adhering to the belief that "healthy employees are a company's most valuable asset", the Company has established a Clinic Division consisting of doctors, nurses, pharmacists, and radiographers.
+Adhering to the belief that "healthy employees are a company's most valuable asset", the Company has established a Clinic Division consisting of doctors, nurses, pharmacist, and radiographer.
 The Clinic Division provides outpatient services, employee health check-up, and medical consultations.
 After employees complete their annual health check-up, the Clinic Division implements management measures based on the check-up results.
 This allows for effective, systematic, continuous management, and ensures that employees receive improved healthcare.
 Additionally, the Company organizes health promotion activities and provides psychological counseling resources to alleviate employee stress and reduce the likelihood of occupational illnesses.

-Management Plan Measures Methods
+Management Plan Measures Implementation Methods

 Regular employee health check-ups